malekachouri/Portfolio-Malek-Achouri/README.md

-# Ramagiri Jithendar - DevOps Portfolio
+# Achouri Malek - DevOps Portfolio

-This is a personal portfolio website showcasing the profile, skills, experience, and projects of DevOps Engineer Ramagiri Jithendar.
+This is a personal portfolio website showcasing the profile, skills, experience, and projects of DevOps Engineer Achouri Malek.

 ## 🚀 Technologies Used
 - React + Vite